Roger Gengo: The Unmasked Concert Series, MASKED Records

 In 2014, Gengo launched the Unmasked Concert Series.
 In a 2018 interview he said: "If I started Masked Gorilla as a site to talk about artists that I cared about, that I knew kids cared about but other media publications didn't care about, then I wanted to start the UNMASKED concert series to showcase artists that I knew there was interest in, but couldn't get shows."

 Gengo originally planned to stage the concert series in New York, but relocated to Los Angeles to take advantage of the youth culture that notably thrived in the Fairfax District.
 Reflecting the DIY ethos of the punk shows Gengo attended in high school, Gengo booked the performers, found the venues, secured the permits, rented equipment, managed ticket sales and promotion, and provided the catering.
 The first concert in the series, which took place at a warehouse in Los Angeles, featured Odd Future and Seshollowaterboyz.
 Although it was advertised only through Masked Gorilla and flyers distributed by Gengo's friends, it sold out, drawing an audience of more than 800 people.
 Vince Staples headlined the second Unmasked concert, which also took place in a warehouse, and also sold out.

 In 2016, in partial response to the Ghost Ship warehouse fire, Gengo decided to move the concerts to more conventional venues.
 The next series of concerts were held at the Roxy, an established club on the Sunset Strip.
 Replicating the success of the warehouse shows, Robb Bank$ and Chris Travis, Fredo Santana x Maxo Kream, and $uicideboy$ were sell-outs; subsequent shows at The Troubador and the Echoplex with Yung Lean, Tyler, the Creator, Playboi Carti, Denzel Curry, Ghostemane and Lil Peep also sold out.

 In September 2019, Warner Records announced the creation of Masked Records, a joint venture with Gengo.
 His first signing was 2KBaby.
 Gengo flew to meet him in Atlanta and in one night listened to more than 25 tracks.
 The following morning, he flew 2KBaby to Los Angeles, where he signed with Masked.
 His single "Old Streets" was Masked Records' first release.
 It was certified gold in October 2020.

 In February 2022, Gengo announced a partnership between Live Nation and Masked Gorilla for the inaugural Lookout music festival.
 The Los Angeles festival combined live performances from hip hop artists and hardcore rock bands such as Ski Mask The Slumped God, $not, Trash Talk, Jesus Piece and more.

 In July 2022, Masked Records surpassed 1 billion streams across the label's catalog.
-The label quickly expanded, adding 17 year old singer Kanii who's single "I Know" was certified gold in September 2023.
+The label quickly expanded, adding 17 year old singer Kanii whose single "I Know" was certified gold in September 2023.